 Global interoperability of the EMV standard

-EMV is the worldwide standard for payments, the market penetration of the technology is growing around the world, particularly the nearly 100% EMV compliance in portions of Europe and Canada.
+EMV is the worldwide standard for payments.
+The market penetration of the technology is growing worldwide, particularly the nearly 100% EMV compliance in portions of Europe and Canada.

 Today, with magnetic-stripe cards, your customers may not be able to pay with their cards when they're traveling internationally.